 It’s quite funny when you think about it.
 Both Pampers and Luvs are actually made by the same company – Proctor and Gamble.

-They actually are the inventors of the disposable diaper, back in the 60s, when they first created Pampers.
-Later on, they went on to make Luvs to expand their market.
+They actually are the inventors of the disposable diaper, back in the 60s, when they first created Pampers diapers.
+Later on, they went on to make Luvs in order to expand their market and increase the choice of diapers for all of us!

-So, in general, for the same kind of diaper, you will find Luvs online for cheaper than Pampers.
+So, in general, for the same kind of diaper, you will find Luvs online for cheaper than Pampers diapers.
 You can check out the current prices below:

 But you might also want to know what the main differences are between them, and whether it’s worth spending the extra cash on Pampers.